Jack-Brennan/rh-ty-blog.github.io/docs/_posts/2025-02-11-Jack_Brennan.markdown

 ![image](https://i0.wp.com/cdn.mspaintadventures.com/storyfiles/hs2/01155.gif)

 hi, its me jack, back again, i dont really rember very much from today but i do know we learned to do shit on github as you can see (i wrote monday just like a minute before this lol)
-We learned to use different markdown features such as putting an image on here and making bulletpoints there was some technical difficultys today due to an influx of people coming in thus making us lose our desks but the reason for hat was because the office was having pizza that day, though i dont like pizza i might have a slice of cheese pizza sometimes. lastly we did a bit more of the blog and some of the people here had shared their experience in college with us and that was the end of today byeeeee
+We learned to use different markdown features such as putting an image on here and making bulletpoints.

+there was some technical difficultys today due to an influx of people coming in thus making us lose our desks but the reason for hat was because the office was having pizza that day, though i dont like pizza i might have a slice of cheese pizza sometimes.

+ lastly we did a bit more of the blog and some of the people here had shared their experience in college with us and that was the end of today byeeeee

 sidenote: you guys should read homestuck whoever is reading this